VincentNguyenDuc/DIY-Python-Git/README.md

 # create a branch from a commit, default to the current HEAD
 ugit branch {name} {start_point}(optional)

+# show all branches
+ugit branch

 # visualize the commits history
 ugit k

+# show the information of the current branch
+ugit status
 ```